Autism Assessment Service

 Will a diagnosis be reached at the end of these assessments?

-If it is decided to proceed to the second stage of assessment, further structured assessment will be completed.
-Following this, the assessment team will meet to score the tools and discuss their findings.
-This can sometimes be arranged for the same day.
+Once the screening conversation and initial assessment have been completed, your Lead Clinician will arrange to meet with you to share the outcomes.
+This will be an opportunity to think about the initial findings and to discuss whether further assessment is needed or wanted.
+A diagnosis would not be given at this stage of the assessment process.
+If someone proceeds to the next stage of assessment, further information would be gathered and a structured assessment would be completed following which the assessment team will meet to score the tools and discuss the findings.
 Using the findings from both the direct and indirect assessment process generally enables the assessment team to reach a conclusion regarding diagnosis.
 On rare occasions where the results from the interview do not match the findings from the other tools, further information may be required before a firm conclusion can be given.
-We will then arrange to meet with you again to share the final outcomes of the overall assessment process and to think about recommendations and guidance moving forward.
+We would then arrange to meet with you again to share the final outcomes of the overall assessment process and to think about recommendations and guidance moving forward.

 Will my diagnosis be accepted by the NHS?

 Our assessments follow best practice guidelines and NICE guidance, which means that there is no reason why they should not be accepted by the NHS or other services.
 We have not had any reports of our assessments not being accepted.
 If this were to happen, we would strongly encourage you to get in touch with your Lead Clinician to discuss this further.